Dental Exams in St. Clair, Toronto

 All Preventive Care You Need in Toronto

-Why Do I Need Dental Exams in St. Clair, Toronto?
+Why Do I Need Dental Exams in Toronto?

 Smile Dental exams in St, Clair, Toronto, usually come with cleanings.
 When you get there, you might be asked about your oral health, medical history, and any medicines you might be taking.
 Answer honestly and correctly to help your dentist figure out what might be wrong and why.
 Your dentist will carefully examine the inside of your mouth with small tools and a mirror for signs of tooth decay, gum disease, oral cancer, and other problems.
 Our dentist in Toronto will also look at how straight your teeth are and for signs of bad habits like grinding them.
 Your whole exam should not hurt, but sore gums or other problems with your mouth may make you sensitive.